 We will work to identify a placement for you within 8 weeks of receiving your request and will let you know as soon as we have identified a suitable placement, or if we are unable to accommodate your request.
 It is important to note that we aren’t always able to accommodate week long placements in some of our services and there are times when we have to limit the offer to a day or two.
 There may also be times when we cannot accommodate the exact dates requested.

-If you have any enquiries in relation to your request please contact us at:
+If you have any enquiries in relation to your request please contact us at email: [email protected]

-Thinking of studying medicine?
-Click here to visit the Medic Insight Website.
+Click here to visit the Medic Insight website.

 Adult work experience placements can provide individuals with the opportunity to observe and sometimes participate, under supervision, in the workplace.
 At this time applicants are required to source placements by themselves i.e. we do not match applicants to host supervisors.
 A request for this type of placement should be made directly to the department of interest who will negotiate the content and length of the placement.
 Once the placement has been agreed with the applicant the host department will contact the Learning & Education team to confirm the arrangements.